littlerobot/littlerobot.github.io/source/_posts/2016-06-01-have-you-outgrown-spreadsheets-part-2-whos-using-the-spreadsheet.md

 ---
 title: "Have you outgrown spreadsheets?
-Part 2: Who's using the spreadsheet"
+Part 2: Who's using the spreadsheet?"
 image:
-    name: 2016-05-28-chainlink-fence.jpg
+    name: 2016-06-01-chainlink-fence.jpg
     alt: Chainlink fence

 categories: